dumians/llm-stack-overview/README.md

 detectability.

 Why LMMs hallucinate?
-* The training dataset used to train the LLM may include fictional content, as well as content that is subjective like opinions and beliefs.
+* The LLM training dataset may include fictional content, as well as subjective content like opinions and beliefs.
 * LLMs are not generally optimized to say “I don’t know” when they don’t have enough information.
 When the LLM has no answer, it generates whatever is the most probable response.